Thomson Reuters (NYSE:TRI) Sees Strong Trading Volume

 Thomson Reuters Co.
-(NYSE:TRI) (TSE:TRI) saw unusually-strong trading volume on Thursday .
-Approximately 29,294 shares were traded during trading, a decline of 93% from the previous session’s volume of 441,450 shares.The stock last traded at $110.29 and had previously closed at $105.80.
+(NYSE:TRI) (TSE:TRI) shares saw an uptick in trading volume on Wednesday .
+9,999 shares changed hands during mid-day trading, a decline of 98% from the previous session’s volume of 450,906 shares.The stock last traded at $114.04 and had previously closed at $113.01.

-A number of analysts have recently issued reports on TRI shares.
-Royal Bank of Canada lifted their target price on Thomson Reuters from $104.00 to $112.00 and gave the stock an “outperform” rating in a research report on Friday, July 30th.
-They noted that the move was a valuation call.
-CIBC boosted their price objective on Thomson Reuters from $95.00 to $102.00 and gave the company a “neutral” rating in a report on Monday, May 10th.
-TD Securities boosted their price objective on Thomson Reuters from C$130.00 to C$135.00 and gave the company a “buy” rating in a report on Thursday, July 15th.
-Canaccord Genuity upped their target price on Thomson Reuters from $95.00 to $102.00 and gave the company a “buy” rating in a report on Wednesday, May 5th.
-Finally, Morgan Stanley upped their target price on Thomson Reuters from $92.00 to $96.00 and gave the company an “equal weight” rating in a report on Wednesday, May 5th.
-One investment analyst has rated the stock with a sell rating, three have assigned a hold rating and six have assigned a buy rating to the stock.
-Thomson Reuters currently has an average rating of “Buy” and a consensus target price of $111.60.
+A number of brokerages have issued reports on TRI.
+Royal Bank of Canada raised their price objective on shares of Thomson Reuters from $112.00 to $118.00 and gave the company an “outperform” rating in a research note on Friday, August 6th.
+Zacks Investment Research raised Thomson Reuters from a “sell” rating to a “hold” rating in a research note on Tuesday.
+Canaccord Genuity lowered Thomson Reuters from a “buy” rating to a “hold” rating and increased their target price for the company from $102.00 to $108.00 in a research note on Friday, August 6th.
+Morgan Stanley upped their price target on Thomson Reuters from $92.00 to $96.00 and gave the company an “equal weight” rating in a research note on Wednesday, May 5th.
+Finally, CIBC lifted their price objective on shares of Thomson Reuters from $95.00 to $102.00 and gave the stock a “neutral” rating in a research note on Monday, May 10th.
+Six research analysts have rated the stock with a hold rating and four have given a buy rating to the company’s stock.
+The company has an average rating of “Hold” and a consensus target price of $117.20.

 Thomson Reuters Company Profile (NYSE:TRI)

-Thomson Reuters Corporation provides business information services in the Americas, Europe, the Middle East, Africa, and the Asia Pacific.
-It operates in five segments: Legal Professionals, Corporates, Tax & Accounting Professionals, Reuters News, and Global Print.
-The Legal Professionals segment offers research and workflow products focusing on legal research and integrated legal workflow solutions that combine content, tools, and analytics to law firms and governments.
+Thomson Reuters Corp. engages in the provision of news and information for professional markets.
+It operates through the following segments: Legal Professionals, Corporates, Tax and Accounting Professionals, Reuters News, and Global Print.
+The Legal Professionals segment provides research and workflow products to law firms and government.

 Receive News & Ratings for Thomson Reuters Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Thomson Reuters and related companies with MarketBeat.com's FREE daily email newsletter.